Rsw7vc-MU/Challenge-Markdown-Page-on-GitHub/index.md

 * Polo G
 * Lil Peep
 * **MANY MORE**
 > I really enjoy listening to music because I believe that music is in a way a form of art no matter the genre.
 I used to not listen to music as much as I do now and I think music is also a way of expressing yourself whether performing or even just listening.
 I know on the surface my music taste looks very "basic", but I do enjoy many different genres/artisits.
+Also I use [Spotify](https://www.spotify.com/us/) and [Youtube](https://www.youtube.com/) as my preferred platforms...Definetly not a Apple Music fan(LOL).
 With my enjoyment for music I have found other entertainment I enjoy that is apart of the music world, for example I really enjoy this rather new music video creator/producer named [Cole Bennett](https://www.youtube.com/user/GooodLifeFilms), linked is his brand's YouTube channel, Lyrical Lemonade.
 I would definatly recommend checking out a video or two not even for the music but for the very cool and crazy editing involved.